dukov777/calculate-tank-caps/SoftwareRequirementSpecification.md

 **2. Functional Requirements**

 2.1 **User Input**
-- FR-01: The software shall allow the user to input the type of capacitors per capacitor, where capacitors are enumerated as: for capacitor group 1:
+- FR-01: The software shall allow the user to input the type of capacitors.
+The capacitors are enumerated and passeed as command line parameters as follows: for capacitor group 1:

         ` "--c1", "--c2", "--c3", "--c4", "--c5" `